 This podcast and blog is for students interested to pursue a career in clinical research and clinical trial management, clinical research assistants, associates, and coordinators; clinical project and program managers, clinical data managers, statisticians and programmers, clinical quality associates and managers, clinical safety and medical monitors and clinical scientists and medical writers

 Why Am I Podcasting?

 My goal is to create valuable content that people can use to grow personally and professionally.
-It’s exciting to ask questions that I would have otherwise wouldn’t be asking.
+It’s exciting to ask questions that I would otherwise not be asking.
 The interviews provide me with a new appreciation of different perspectives.
-Everyone has an unique worldview and looks through a different lens.
+Everyone has a unique worldview and looks through a different lens.

 Most importantly, I want to inspire people to take action and improve the industry as a whole by creating a platform for shared learning.